Providing you the resources and tools to help in your organization’s long-term success.

 Upon receipt of application, you will be contacted to schedule a video interview via Zoom.

-We anticipate the DDP program will consist of a combination of virtual and in-person sessions.
+Please note that the DDP sessions will now be held in-person at The California Endowment building.
 Public health guidelines will be adhered to throughout the program and adjustments will be made accordingly.
-Virtual sessions will be conducted by Zoom and will take place between 9:00 a.m. and 12:00 p.m.
-P.S.T. (with a mid-morning break).
-Any in-person sessions that may occur will be held from 8:30 a.m. to 12:00 p.m.
-P.S.T. at The California Endowment building.
-You may bring all four members to each session whether the session is in-person or online.
+These sessions will start from 8:30 a.m. to 12:00 p.m.
+P.S.T.
+You may bring all four members to each session.